Making Adult Friends Is Not Easy

 - This may sound like a stretch but several women have been meeting new friends on Instagram who they relate to and admire.
 Reach out to these women and make an effort to follow them, comment, and message.
 Have a coffee date with them if they live in the same town.
 How about a safe COVID friendly play date for your kids at an open park (M. Age 47).

 - Meet people through ABQ Mom!
 Stay connected with women in your community through the blog.
-Check in on happenings, events, and local meetups.
+Check-in on happenings, events, and local meetups.
+You could even join our book club!
 This community is full of a diverse group of women who are great at relating to one another in meaningful ways.